Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 The images used are sourced from PokeAPI.
 Pokemon models from video games are compiled in the API, which I have integrated into the game grid.
 Each difficulty has different Pokemon to match.
-The card back has a different image for each difficulty level, respectiely,
+The card back has a different image for each difficulty level, respectively.

+4. Pop up windows - modals

+The website uses modals as a tool for navigation and to display options to the user.
+Currently the modals all work as expected except for the close buttons.

+5. Main game

+The main game was created using a video tutorial and the code was modified to suit design needs as well as certain functions.
+The game currently allows cards to be flipped, with non-matching cards being hidden again, and matching cards being displayed permanently.
+Several corner cases have been identified, such as rapid succesive clicks causing matching errors and the cards remaining flipped over despite not being matched.
+In addition, double clicking the same card causes the game logic to identify this as a match incorrectly.

 ### Upcoming Features

-- Pop up windows - modals
-- Main game
 - Countdown timer
 - Leaderboard